 - Put back the cooked beef in the saucepan.
 Toss for about 3 minutes together.

-- Add potatoes and carrots.
+- Add the potatoes and carrots.
 Simmer for 15 minutes.

-- Add grilled capsicum, olives and ham pate'.
+- Add the grilled peppers, olives and ham patè.
 Cook for another 15 minutes.

 - Serve hot with white rice.